Stephen J Glover MCIArb

 Clinical Negligence caseload in recent years includes claims of alleged failure to diagnose (or culpably late diagnosis of): birth asphyxia, sepsis, intracranial haemorrhage and stroke, cervical, prostate, skin, breast and gastro-intestinal tumours, cauda equina, compartment syndrome, gallstones, fractures, (including skull fractures in abused infant), somatoform disorders and bipolar disorder.

 Recent Cases include:

 - Local Authority missing signs of abuse in a baby subsequently suffering catastrophic injuries at the hands of a family friend.

 - Spinal manipulation by chiropractor leading to embolic stroke (vertebrobasilar artery dissection).

 - Damages for the cost of adapted accommodation following abandonment of the Roberts v Johnston formula.

 - Sufficiency of informed consent to disc replacement surgery in athlete.

 - Out-of-hospital sudden cardiac arrest.

-Stephen has conducted substantial asset financial remedy cases since the beginning of the 1980s covering all aspects, including multi-disciplinary matters, offshore trusts, worldwide freezing orders, ante and post nuptial settlements, advising on and drafting pre-nuptial and post-nuptial agreements, complex corporate interests, financial misconduct cases, etc.
+Stephen has conducted substantial asset financial remedy cases since the 1980s covering all aspects, including multi-disciplinary matters, offshore trusts, worldwide freezing orders, ante and post-nuptial settlements, advising on and drafting pre-nuptial and post-nuptial agreements, complex corporate interests and financial misconduct cases.